Technical View | Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for short term

 Buy Titan Company with stop loss at Rs 950 and target of Rs 975

+Buy Pidilite Industries with stop loss at Rs 1140 and target of Rs 1170

+Buy Tech Mahindra with stop loss at Rs 700 and target of Rs 725

+Sell BEML with stop loss at Rs 905 and target of Rs 865

-Sell Coal India with stop loss at Rs 232 and target of Rs 227
+Sell Tata Steel with stop loss at Rs 478 and target of Rs 460

 Mitessh Thakkar of mitesshthakkar.com

-Buy Lupin with a stop loss of Rs 850 and target of Rs 885
+Sell ACC with a stop loss of Rs 1450 and target of Rs 1385

-Buy Indraprastha Gas with a stop loss of Rs 275 and target of Rs 290
+Buy ITC with a stop loss of Rs 285.5 and target of Rs 300

-Sell Glenmark Pharma with a stop loss of Rs 650.5 and target of Rs 620
+Buy Kotak Mahindra Bank with a stop loss of Rs 1253 and target of Rs 1296

-Buy Wipro with a stop loss of Rs 338 and target of Rs 364Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com/CNBC-TV18 are their own, and not that of the website or its management.
+Sell Maruti Suzuki below Rs 7185 with stop loss of Rs 7230 and target of Rs 7010Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com/CNBC-TV18 are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.